 - Sea Salt

-Tips for Pumpkin Spice Mickey Waffles
+Pumpkin Spice Mickey Waffles Tips

 A few tips on these waffles.
-The Maple Spiced Butter really makes a huge difference in the overall flavor.
-I don’t recommend skipping it!
-I do recommend however, making it ahead of time and just keeping it in the fridge.
+The Maple Cinnamon Butter really makes a huge difference in the overall flavor.
+We don’t recommend skipping it!
+We do recommend however, making it ahead of time and just keeping it in the fridge.
 Especially, so you’re not giving yourself a ton of work in the morning.
-It’s great on waffles, pancakes, pumpkin bagels, or any other carb you’re looking to add a bit of buttery goodness to.
+It’s great on waffles, pancakes, pumpkin bagels, or any other carb you’re looking to add a bit of fall buttery goodness to.
 We do use a bit of a heavy hand with the spices, so if you like things a little lighter, feel free to use less spice.

 And be sure to add the pinch of salt as it will really amplify the flavors here.
 Any type of milk can be used in this recipe.
 It may change the consistency just a bit if you use a thinner alternative milk, but we tried several different alternatives (our favorite is oat milk) and they all worked just fine.